expo/expo/docs/pages/build-reference/troubleshooting.md

 title: Troubleshooting build errors and crashes
 ---

+> This document is under active development; the topic it covers is expansive and finding the right way to explain how to troubleshoot issues will take some trial and error.
+Your suggestions for improvements are welcome as pull requests.

 import TerminalBlock from '~/components/plugins/TerminalBlock';

 When something goes wrong, it probably will go wrong in one of two ways: 1) your build will fail, or 2) the build will succeed but encounter a runtime error, eg: it crashes or hangs when you run it.